nordic-rse/nordic-rse.github.io/content/association/statutes.md

     is the time between the annual meetings.

 5. Signing the name of the association
-    The name of the association is signed by the chairman of the board, vice chairman, secretary or treasurer, separately.
+    The name of the association is signed by the chair of the board, vice chair, secretary or treasurer, separately.

 6. Accounting period